Chris' Guide to good passwords

 Granted, this page has nothing whatsoever to do with beekeeping.
 But since this site uses a userid/password for the "Member's Only" section, I figured this was as good a place as any to give some quick tips for creating passwords on websites.

-FIRST, you need to differentiate between the websites you visit.
+The FIRST think you need to do is think about all of the places you go that make you use a password.
+On some sites, the password really does matter while other places it is far less important.
+You will need to differentiate between the websites you visit.
 They basically fall into 3 categories (at terms of the security required for the password to use the site).

-- Things that involve HIGHLY sensitive information (ie. your bank).
+- Things that involve HIGHLY sensitive information.
 I strongly suggest that for these sites, you actually use a password that really is STRONG.
 Not only should the password be strong, but it should be a password you use only on that one site.
+An example of sites that need this strong password are your online bank accounts, investment accounts, or anywhere that maintains private information (medical, social security, etc).

 - Things that have "kind of" sensitive information.
 The membership list of this website falls into this category - we don't want to open up the names, addresses, & phone numbers to just everyone in the World Wide Web.
 So we restrict it to club members only.
 For this kind of site, you should use a password that is "pretty good" - but you can use this same "pretty good" password on every other similar site.
 Which is nice for you since that means you don't have to remember hundreds of passwords.